Above photo: Poor Clare Collettines of Roswell, NM

 - Romana – Opus Dei: Eucharistic Adoration

-- The Toronto Oratory – have adoration in their parishes of Holy Family and St. Vincent de Paul and a run seminary through the Oratory of St. Philip Neri.
+- The Toronto Oratory – Have adoration in their parishes of Holy Family and St. Vincent de Paul and a run seminary through the Oratory of St. Philip Neri.
 Have locations in other countries.

 - Vespers with Benediction with Oratorians